A note on the $8\pi$ problem of J\"ager-Luckhaus system: Uniqueness and stability of radially symmetric steady states

-To deduce uniqueness of radial solutions to \eqref{sys: stationary problem of uv} under (sub)critical settings, previous work, e.g. \cite{Wang2019,Horstmann2011}, mainly focused on a nonlocal elliptic problem derived from \eqref{sys: stationary problem of uv} by substituting \(U\) into the second equation.
-Instead, we make use of symmetry assumptions and substitute \(V\) into the first equation via \eqref{sym: mass distribution function} and thus handle a degenerate elliptic problem \eqref{sys: stationary problem of scalar parabolic problem}.
+To deduce uniqueness of radial solutions to \eqref{sys: stationary problem of uv} under (sub)critical settings, previous works, e.g. \cite{Wang2019,Horstmann2011}, mainly focused on a nonlocal elliptic problem derived from \eqref{sys: stationary problem of uv} by substituting $U$ into the second equation.
+Instead, we make use of symmetry assumptions and insert $V$ into the first equation via \eqref{sym: mass distribution function} and thus treat the degenerate elliptic problem~\eqref{sys: stationary problem of scalar parabolic problem}.
+To this end, we prepare some lemmas.